 Baixa, the historic and cultural epicentre of Porto, is known for its stunning architecture, bustling squares, and vibrant atmosphere.
+The neighbourhood attracts not only tourists but also an increasing number of international residents.

 For wealthy expats, Baixa presents an ideal mix of cosmopolitan living and old-world charm, with its cobblestone streets, grand neoclassical buildings and a plethora of upscale dining and shopping options.